MrCoolAndroid/Xbox-Rich-Presence-Discord/README.md

   - (2) For video apps, it will show "Watching (app)"
   - (3) For another kind of apps, it will show "Using (app)"

+## Games List.json Status

+### Symbols:
+✔: Icon is working.

+❓: Icon is either low-res or not a square.

+❌: Icon is not working.

 ## Contributors
 People that helped me creating the app!
 - Klaudex17 (Games pictures and design)